blockchainofthings/CatenisAPIClientPHP/README.md

 ## Notifications

-The Catenis API Client for PHP makes it easy for receiving notifications from the Catenis system by embedding a WebSocket client.
+The Catenis API PHP client makes it easy for receiving notifications from the Catenis system by embedding a WebSocket client.
 All the end user needs to do is open a WebSocket notification channel for the desired Catenis notification event, and monitor the activity on that channel.